olgabor/closer/README.md

 ## Closer

 ### Introduction
-Manage your projects and tasks with Closer productivity app.
+Manage your projects and tasks with a Closer productivity app.

 Sign up for an account with Closer: <URL>